dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 Make sure to verify that RPC requests work as expected on the ICP mainnet!
 HTTP outcalls performed in the `request` method only reach consensus if the JSON-RPC response is the same each call.

-If you encounter a consensus issue, [please let us know](https://github.com/dfinity/evm-rpc-canister) and we will look into whether it's possible to add official support for your use case.
+If you encounter an issue with consensus, [please let us know](https://github.com/dfinity/evm-rpc-canister) and we will look into whether it's possible to add official support for your use case.

 ### Registering your own provider